CBGamesdev/chilibowlflash/sm64/README.md

 -
 Super Mario 64 Created by - Nintendo (don´t sue me, please!)
 -
+I also have this available as its own repositroy, so if you want this by itself... here: https://github.com/CBGamesdev/SuperMario64Online

 If you want to know whats changed, I removed the top header that had the controls, it got annoying.
 Heres the controls by the way: